Are cooking oils unhealthy?

 Olive oil is simply made by pressing olives.
 Sometimes olive oil is artificially extracted using chemicals or even diluted with other oils.
-As a result of this it is advisable to choose extra virgin olive oil (EVOO) where possible, as it is extracted using natural methods and standardised for purity following cold pressing.
+As a result of this it is advisable to choose extra virgin olive oil (EVOO) where possible.
+This is extracted using natural methods and standardised for purity following cold pressing.
 Additionally EVOO undergoes a range of taste and smell tests to maintain exceptional standards.

 Olive oil is predominately a monounsaturated fat, high in vitamins E and K and antioxidants.
 These antioxidants may help reduce all-cause mortality, CVD mortality, CVD events and stroke (8).
 Some observational research shows olive oil to have protective qualities against the prevalence of some cancers too (9).
 Olive oil’s protective factors may be attributed to some of the antioxidants it contains been anti-inflammatory.
 Chronic inflammation has been shown to be a major risk factor of multiple diseases including CVD, metabolic syndrome, diabetes, cancer and Alzheimer’s.
 Olive oils anti-inflammatory properties may therefore reduce the risk of developing these diseases (10).

 Coconut oil may be perceived by some to be an ‘unhealthy’ option due to its high saturated fat content, which is around 90%.
-Recent evidence has shown saturated fat to not be as harmful as first perceived (please see here for further reading), questioning where coconut oil consumption stands in regards to health.
-Coconut oil has in theory some strong positive mechanisms of action, primarily the fact that it is comprised of medium-chain triglycerides (MCT’s).
+Recent evidence has shown saturated fat to not be as harmful as first perceived, questioning where coconut oil consumption stands in regards to health.
+Coconut oil has in theory some strong positive mechanisms of action.
+Primarily the fact that it is comprised of medium-chain triglycerides (MCT’s).

 MCT’s are metabolised differently to other fatty acids of different lengths.
 Following absorption they are sent straight to the liver where they are utilised as a quick source of energy, or converted into ketones.
 Ketones may lead to improvements in cognitive function and the prevention of its decline (15), and may play a part in reducing appetite through hormonal stimulation (16).
 The MCT’s found in coconut oil may also increase energy expenditure, aiding in weight loss.
 One study found 15-30g MCT/day increased daily energy expenditure by 5% (17).